 22. Lucknow – The City Of Nawabs

 If you think ‘royalty’ and ‘luxury’ only denotes Rajasthan, you’re mistaken.
-The City of Nawabs is every bit royal and posh with its regal lifestyle, delicious Awadhi cuisine, and polite Lucknowi people.
+The City of Nawabs is every bit royal and posh with its regal lifestyle and polite Lucknowi people.
 This multicultural city is home to some of the best places to visit in February in North India.
-Escape to this charming hub of heritage and explore its beautiful gardens, music, cuisines, and its rich culture.
+And the delicious Awadhi cuisine you’ll be treated to at every nook and corner is something to die for!
+Escape to this charming hub of heritage and explore its beautiful gardens, music, cuisines, and rich culture.

 Key attractions: Imambara, Rumi Darwaza, The Residency, and more